List of Heroes characters: Ando Masahashi

+In "Brave New World", Ando is happy to see Hiro awake and has him test his powers which Hiro now has full control of after his tumor was removed.
+Ando and Hiro are shocked when Hiro receives a note from Charlie and Ando watches as a now old Charlie and Hiro reunite.
+When Hiro plans to travel back in time to get Charlie after she arrived in the past, Ando thinks Hiro is being selfish to try to do that as Charlie is clearly happy and leaves the room.
+He receives a call from Noah Bennet who wants him and Hiro to come to the Carnival in Central Park and Ando goes to get Hiro.
+Hiro has changed his mind about going back in time after talking to Charlie and now feels he has lost his purpose and has finished all of his missions, but Ando reminds him of Samuel and informs him of Noah's call.
+Hiro teleports himself and Ando to the Carnival where Claire asks Hiro to teleport all of the carnies away.
+Hiro tells them all to hold hands, but is unsure if he can teleport them all as there are over a dozen, so Ando offers to use his powers to supercharge Hiro's to teleport everyone.
+Hiro agrees to try and thanks to Ando supercharging his power, Hiro successfully teleports everyone away which results in Samuel's defeat as the removal of all the special reduces Samuel's power significantly.

 Eden McCain

 Eden McCain, portrayed by Nora Zehetner, is a Company operative with the power of persuasion, to control others through verbal communication.
 Born "Sarah Ellis", her father left her to live with her stepmother at an early age, which caused her stepmother to blame her for her father's actions and to abuse her for it.
 She discovered her power after saying "I wish you'd just die!" to her stepmother, which caused her heart to instantly stop beating.
 She headed west, adopted her new name, and began living selfishly until being taken in by Noah Bennet and the Haitian, who persuaded her to work with them.
 On Noah's orders, she moved in near Chandra Suresh and befriended him in order to remove Claire Bennet's name from the list of posthumans.
 She later attempts to kill Sylar during his imprisonment, but he's able to subjugate her.
 With no other choice Eden kills herself before Sylar could steal her powers.